-Gain the skills and knowledge you need to work as a hearing aid audiologist, on our distance learning course that's top-rated in the UK for 'Teaching on my course' and 'Assessment and feedback' (National Student Survey 2020).
+Our Hearing Aid Audiology FdSc distance learning course is top-rated in the UK for 'Teaching on my course' and 'Assessment and feedback' (National Student Survey 2020).

 With our qualification you will be able to work independently as a hearing aid audiologist registered with the Health & Care Professions Council, and take your career to a new level.

-When you graduate you can go straight into work or continue your studies to achieve a BSc (Hons) Hearing Sciences degree.
+When you graduate you can go straight into work or continue your studies to achieve a Hearing Sciences (Top-up) BSc Hons degree.

 Read this institution's report